Large Scale Response of Gapless $1d$ and Quasi-$1d$ Systems

-The IQHE is a particularly successful application of linear response to explain a striking physical phenomenon.
 More generally, Kubo formula is widely used to predict the behavior of semi-metallic and metallic systems as well, where no spectral gap is available.
 This is the case of graphene, for instance, where the longitudinal conductivity defined from Kubo formula is equal to $1/4$.
 This remarkable phenomenon has been observed in \cite{Na}.
 A first explanation starting from a non-interacting model has been given in \cite{SPG}; more recently, the universality of the longitudinal conductivity of graphene has been proved in \cite{GMPcond}, starting from weakly interacting fermions on the honeycomb lattice.
 In recent times, rigorous results concerning the Kubo formula for a wide class of interacting gapless systems have been obtained; specifically, one-dimensional metals \cite{BM1, BM2, MPdrude, CMP}, two-dimensional Hall systems at criticality \cite{GJMP, GMPhald} and edge modes of $2d$ systems \cite{AMP, MPspin, MPmulti}; three dimensional Weyl semimetals \cite{GMPweyl}.
 See \cite{GMPrev} for an overview.